 Can Crashes Be Avoided?

-Not really, no. But after previous market crashes there have been some failsafe’s put into place to avoid a total market meltdown.
+Not really, no. But after previous market crashes, some have been a failsafe put into place to avoid a total market meltdown.
 We saw some of these during the meme stock short squeeze in 2021.

-While that wasn’t a market crash by any means, the trading volatility caused the New York Stock Exchange to halt trading for some stocks.
+While that wasn’t a market crash, the trading volatility caused the New York Stock Exchange to halt trading for some stocks.
 In the case of a market crash, the entire market would be halted.
-Here are some of the things set in place to prevent a debilitating market crash!
+So here are some things set in place to prevent a debilitating market crash!

 Circuit Breaker Triggers